nergalex/f5-aks-kic-lab/source/class3/module2/module2.rst

 |

-Deployment of a Certificate and Keys for TLS Traffic
+Exercise 2: Deploy Certificate and Keys for TLS Traffic
 *********************************************************

 - Step 1: Copy and Past the manifest below into a new file called **cafe-secret.yaml**.